-1. Canvas, vinyl-coated, or acrylic shell-type awnings are appropriate for storefronts and upper floor windows.
+1. Canvas or metal awnings are appropriate for storefronts and upper floor windows.
 Bubble, concave and convex types of awnings are generally not permitted.
 Internally lit awnings are also not permitted.

 2. On upper floors, awnings shall be installed to fit inside the window trim and should cover only one window, not span a distance to another window.
 Storefront windows should fit the storefront window area.
 Awnings should fit the opening, rectangular windows should have shed type awnings, while rounded windows should have curved awnings.